craigmaloney/fudge_dice_roller/README.md

 # fudge_dice_roller
-Simple Fudge / Fate Dice (4DF) roller
+This is a Simple Fudge / Fate Dice (4DF) roller.
+It uses Python 2 and pygtk 2.0.